xplosionmind/old.tommi.space/_drafts/2020-11-13-Switching-to-Zettelkasten.md

 So, after this long premise to frame the context of this article and my feelings prior to its conclusion, let's get to the point.

 I believe the most relevant problem, which makes everything else harder, if not impossible, is the case of **knowledge management**.
-I have [a dedicated jar item](/knowledge) containing a few insights about the topic, to which up to now I didn't pay much attention.
+I have [a dedicated item in *The Jam*](/knowledge) containing a few insights about the topic, to which up to now I didn't pay much attention.
 Now, it's time to start using a great, brilliant system: **Zettelkasten**.
 More on the system later, let's focus of my current note-taking workflow, my necessities and my purpose.

 note: I'm writing this post *while* performing the transition, so what I'm writing is helpful also to me, helping me understand my detailed needs and scopes.
 {:.box}